Learn how to grow sage… It’s easier than you think!

 - Direct Seed – Alternatively, you can sow sage seeds directly into your garden bed.
 Ensure that the last frost date has passed before planting directly in the soil.

-Once you’ve decided to cultivate sage, whether for culinary use or its ornamental value, it’s essential to consider where and how you’ll integrate it into your garden or vegetable garden.
+Once you've decided to grow sage, it's essential to consider where and how you'll integrate it into your garden or vegetable garden.
 Here are some crucial aspects to contemplate:

 - Garden Bed Selection – When creating a dedicated sage garden or incorporating sage into your vegetable garden, choose an appropriate garden bed.
 Select a location that aligns with sage’s requirements for sunlight and well-drained soil.
 Raised beds can be an excellent choice for improving drainage and providing good air circulation.

-- Good Air Circulation – Sage plants benefit from good air circulation, which helps prevent fungal issues like powdery mildew.
-Avoid overcrowding your sage by ensuring there’s ample space between plants and avoid planting sage in areas where it might be overshadowed by taller plants or structures.
+- Good Air Circulation - Sage plants benefit from good air circulation.
+Avoid overcrowding your sage by ensuring there's ample space between plants and avoid planting sage in areas where it might be overshadowed by taller plants or structures.

 - Companion Planting – Sage is known to be an excellent companion plant for many vegetables, including potatoes, and herbs.
 It can deter pests like cabbage moths and enhance the flavor of neighboring crops.
 Consider companion planting with vegetables like tomatoes, cabbage, carrots, or herbs like rosemary and thyme to maximize your garden’s health and productivity.